pydanny/pydanny-event-notes/PyConPL2012/async_via_pyopencl.rst

 * by Tomasz Rybak

     * tomasz.rybak@post.pl
-    * Debian Maintainer of PyOPenCL and PyCUDOA
+    * Debian Maintainer of PyOpenCL and PyCUDOA
     * Currently working at CodiLime
     * Worked at University of Geneva